River Lethe in popular culture: Other

 In the Japanese manga Sailor Moon, written and illustrated by Naoko Takeuchi, the "River of Forgetfulness" appears in act 56, the seventh act of the Stars arc.
 Sailor Lethe, guardian of the planet Lethe, is the watchman of the river.
-Sailor Lethe's much less aggressive sister, Sailor Mnemosyne, is the watchman of the "River of Memory."
-When the main character, Sailor Moon, falls into Lethe's river, she loses all sense of her memory, as do the rest of her allies when they fall in.
+Sailor Lethe's much less aggressive sister, Sailor Mnemosyne, is the watchman of the River of Memory.
+When Sailor Moon falls into Lethe's river, she loses all sense of her memory, as do the rest of her allies when they fall in.
 Sailor Moon is able to regain her memory, but Princess Kakyuu must drink from Mnemosyne's River of Memory in order to snap out of Lethe's spell.

 In Hercules: The Animated Series, the waters of the Lethe are used in two episodes: "Hercules and the Pool Party", where Hades uses a Lethe Pool of Forgetfulness to erase the memories of the other Olympian gods, and "Hercules and the Aetolian Amphora", where a young Megara steals an amphora full of waters from the Pool of Forgetfulness to erase bad memories of a date with Adonis, encountering and then forgetting Hercules in the process.

+In the computer role-playing game Arcanum: Of Steamworks and Magick Obscura, the Lethe Wwyvern has venom that affects the mind of its victims.
+Characters permanently loses points in their intelligence attribute for every hit from the wyvern.